deqode/dq-vault/README.md

 The command will return a token which will be used to keep the application server authenticated.

 ## Plugin Usage
-Once we are logged in as application server, we can use our api plugin to store mnemonic of HD wallet keys and also to sign raw transactions using those keys.
+Once we are logged in as an application server, we can use our API plugin to store mnemonic of HD wallet keys and also to sign raw transactions using those keys.

 ### Register user
-Registers an user and stores the corresponding user's mnemonic in the vault.
-The request returns an unique id(uuid) of the user which will be later used to access the user's keys stored in vault.
+Registers a user and stores the corresponding user's mnemonic in the vault.
+The request returns a unique id(UUID) of the user which will be later used to access the user's keys stored in the vault.

 | Method   | Path                         | Produces                 |
 | :------- | :--------------------------- | :----------------------- |